 Indiana uses the Indiana Parenting Time Guidelines to establish the minimum parenting time rights a parent is to have.
 Of course, parents can always go above these guidelines.
 These merely serve as a baseline.

 If you are being denied your rights, you have multiple ways to enforce a parenting time order.
 If you think the current order is bad for your child, there are things that can be done to make it better.
-Please call us and let us get you on the path towards a better situation.
+Please call us and let us get you on the path toward a better situation.

 Indiana grants parents certain parenting time rights.
-Generally speaking, they track the Indiana Parenting Time Guidelines; however, courts will frequently deviate from those guidelines and all a noncustodial parent to demand more time with their child(ren).
+Generally speaking, they track the Indiana Parenting Time Guidelines; however, courts will frequently deviate from those guidelines and allow a noncustodial parent to demand more time with their child(ren).

 A proper parenting time plan will account for weekends, holidays, birthdays, breaks from school (spring, summer, etc.), and other special days (birthdays, etc).